ari-20/hoi4_lua/README.md

    adjudication rule live in the `linediff.py` header; exemptions are human-adjudicated only — do not widen them on your own).

-`sv2_export("<name>")` can re-save and export in a single call (same frame, same instant), but the nested save occasionally crashes — prefer the split two-step above.

 ### Choosing mods

 The launcher cannot select mods.
 Enable/disable them with the **Paradox